JyothiradityaDanda/DutchWise/README.md

 # DutchWise
-It is a Dutch Wise not Split.
+Lets go Dutch and not Split our friendship.